 In May 1972, it fell victim to one of the first coordinated attacks using laser-guided “smart bombs”.
 Long Bien bridge was bombed four times, 1,500m of the bridge were damaged and 2 piers were destroyed

-Most sections appeared the holes whereas some part of the original structure still maintain its intact beauty.
+Most sections appeared the holes whereas some part of the original structure still maintains its intact beauty.
 Despite lots of restoration and preservation, only half of the bridge retains its original shape until now.

 Designed by the architects Daydé & Pillé, Long Bien Bridge was one of the longest bridges in Asia at that time.